picasocro1/spa-starter/README.md

 - Vitest
 - React Testing Library
 - Husky & lint-staged
-- Organize imports & Tailwind classes order
+- Organize imports & Tailwind CSS prettier order
+- useTailwind hook

 ## Steps that have been taken to create this project